Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Energy identities and integrated decay estimates on Kerr

 with the analogous estimate for $G$ and $J$.
-Moreover, one may take the concrete norms of Lemma~\ref{lem:concrete-admissible-norms}, whose bulk terms include a redshift contribution near $\mathcal H^{+}$, a Morawetz contribution with trapping weight $w_{\mathrm{trap}}$ in the interior, and a full Dafermos--Rodnianski $r^{p}$ hierarchy in the far region $\{r\ge R\}$. \end{proposition}
+In addition, one may take the concrete norms of Lemma~\ref{lem:concrete-admissible-norms}, whose bulk terms include a redshift contribution near $\mathcal H^{+}$, a Morawetz contribution with trapping weight $w_{\mathrm{trap}}$ in the interior, and a full the vector-field $r^{p}$ hierarchy in the far region $\{r\ge R\}$. \end{proposition}

-\begin{proof} For scalar waves, the corresponding redshift--Morawetz--$r^{p}$ estimate in the full subextremal range $|a|<M$ is proved in \cite[Theorems~3.1 and~3.2]{DRSRKerrIII}, including higher-order commutations; the inhomogeneous estimate follows by the standard energy method and Duhamel's principle in the same norms.
-For charge-free Maxwell fields, after subtraction of the stationary Kerr--Newman Coulomb solution, the required physical-space energy boundedness and decay estimates are established in \cite[Theorem~5.1]{BenomioTeixeiraMaxwellKerr}; the argument there relies on the Teukolsky estimates of \cite[Theorem~A]{SRTTeukolskyPhys} (and the associated frequency-space analysis \cite{SRTTeukolskyFreq}) for the extreme spin-$\pm1$ components.
+\begin{proof} For scalar waves, the corresponding redshift-Morawetz-$r^{p}$ estimate is supplied by the Kerr scalar theory of \cite[Theorems~3.1 and~3.2]{DRSRKerrIII}; restricting that theory to the slow range gives the scalar estimates used here.
+The inhomogeneous estimate follows by the energy method and Duhamel's principle in the same norms.
+For uncharged Maxwell fields on slowly rotating Kerr, after subtraction of the stationary Coulomb Maxwell solution, the required physical-space boundedness, decay, and asymptotic estimates are supplied by the estimates of \cite{AnderssonBlueMaxwellSlowKerr}.
 The inhomogeneous estimate with current $J$ is obtained by the same energy method.
-Translating the norms in these references into the abstract framework of Definition~\ref{def:lin-package} yields admissible norms $(\mathcal X_k,\mathcal S_k)$.
+Translating the norms in these references into the abstract method of Definition~\ref{def:lin-estimates} yields admissible norms $(\mathcal X_k,\mathcal S_k)$.
 The concrete choice of Lemma~\ref{lem:concrete-admissible-norms} is equivalent to the physical-space norms appearing in the cited works, and therefore also admissible. \end{proof}

-\begin{remark}[Use in the nonlinear bootstrap] In the Maxwell--Higgs system, commuting the Lorenz-reduced equations \eqref{eq:lorenz-reduced-kerr} with $\mathcal Z$ produces source terms which are at least quadratic in $(F,D\phi,\phi)$.
-In the small-data regime of Theorem~\ref{thm:kerr} these quadratic terms are treated as inhomogeneities, and Proposition~\ref{prop:kerr-integrated-decay} (or, equivalently, the abstract estimate \eqref{eq:Lin-abstract}) is applied on successive slabs $\mathcal R(\tau_{0},\tau_{1})$ to close the energy and decay bootstrap. \end{remark}
+\begin{remark}[Use in the nonlinear bootstrap] In the Maxwell-Higgs system, commuting the Lorenz-reduced equations \eqref{eq:lorenz-reduced-kerr} with $\mathcal Z$ produces source terms which are at least quadratic in $(F,D\phi,\phi)$.
+In the small-data regime of Theorem~\ref{thm:main-slow-kerr-intro} these quadratic terms are treated as inhomogeneities, and Proposition~\ref{prop:kerr-integrated-decay} (or, equivalently, the abstract estimate \eqref{eq:Lin-abstract}) is applied on successive slabs $\mathcal R(\tau_{0},\tau_{1})$ to close the energy and decay bootstrap. \end{remark}